salesforce/lwc-rfcs/text/0000-custom-element.md

 ## Motivation

-As today, the way to generate a qualifying Custom Element from a LWC Constructor, is via an experimental API: `buildCustomElementConstructor()`.
+As of today, the way to generate a qualifying Custom Element from a LWC Constructor, is via an experimental API: `buildCustomElementConstructor()`.
 Since this is a primary use case for LWC, we want to make it more ergonomic, and simpler.
 Additionally, the experimental API allow you to generate more than one Custom Element per LWC Constructors, which does not align with the web components semantics.

 ## Goals